-Applicants must meet the following eligibility requirements before applying to take the AICP Certification Exam:
+Applicants must meet the following eligibility requirements before applying for AICP Certification:

 - Be a current member of the American Planning Association (APA).